Serhat Güller

 Serhat Güller (born 18 December 1968) is a Turkish football manager and a former player.

-Player career
+Playing career

 Serhat Güller started his professional player career in İnegölspor in 1987.
 In 1989, he received the attention of Galatasaray.
 However, he can be mostly named together with Ankaragücü where he played 5 seasons during which he was capped 9 times to national team.

 League appearances

 Season, team, appearances, goals, yellow cards, red cards. İncludes only domestic matches.